-Walter Steele is the Chief Operating Officer of F.H.
-Cann & Associates (FHC).
-He is a Six Sigma Black Belt with over 25 years collection experience centered on receivables management and portfolio optimization.
-Throughout his highly successful career Walter has held key leadership positions with companies such as the publicly traded First Marblehead Corporation (FMD), JP Morgan Chase (JPM), and BankOne.
+Walter Steele is the Chief Operating Officer of First Financial Resources Inc. He is a Six Sigma Black Belt with over 25 years collection experience centered on receivables management and portfolio optimization.
+Throughout his highly successful career Walter has held key leadership positions with companies such as F.H.
+Cann and Associates Inc. (FHC), the publicly traded First Marblehead Corporation (FMD), JP Morgan Chase (JPM), and BankOne.

 What’s becoming more and more clear is that the price of a college education is showing no signs of decreasing.
 Students are finding themselves in untenable tension between needing a degree for a well-paying career, but then finding that they need that well-paying career solely to pay for the education they needed in the first place.